QuickBooks Blog

 Accrued payroll example

 Let’s assume you have an employee named Pedro.
-He gets paid $20 an hour and works 40 hours a week, and gets paid once every two weeks.
-This pay period, he earned a $200 commission.
+He gets paid $20 an hour, works 40 hours a week, and gets paid once every two weeks.
+During this pay period, he earned a $200 commission.
 His payroll accrual will look like this:

 Once you’ve calculated the accrued payroll for one of your employees, you’ll have to repeat the process for every employee and contractor on your payroll.
 This will give you the total accrued payroll for your business.
-With a well-organized system for income statements, taxes, insurance, etc., it is possible for small businesses to stay on track.
+With a well-organized system for income statements, taxes, insurance, etc., small businesses can stay on track.
 However, there are other solutions.

 How to record accrued payroll and taxes